 Broadly stated, I am interested in the intersections and relatedness of political economy, consumer culture, financial markets, and economic life.
-Consequently, my research interests have tended to revolve around periods of pronounced economic change — the “booms” and “busts” of the business cycle.
+Consequently, my research interests have tended to revolve around periods of pronounced economic change, uncertainty, and crisis.

 My most recent research project investigated political debates in the United States over US commercial banks foreign lending activities in the 1970s and the role of those banks in instigating the Latin American debt crisis of the 1980s.
 I argued that the “Washington Consensus” on proper economic reforms for nations in the Global South which emerged as an idea at the end of the debt crisis was not so much a consensus as a result of a series of contested political decisions made in the interests of the US financial sector.